uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Chief Kejick of the Shoal Lake Band told Indian Affairs officials in 1928 that the students from his reserve “did not know how to make a living when they left school and would like trades taught.”[^535]
 Eight years later, Charlie Shingoose of the Waywayseecappo Band sought to have his fifteen-year-old son discharged from the Birtle school so he could teach him to “work, trap, etc.”[^536]

-Parents also hired lawyers to press their cases for investigations into the deaths of children who had run away, to complain about the harshness of discipline, to advocate on<!--x-->
-behalf of children who had been injured working at the schools, and to attempt to have their children discharged from school.[^537]
+Parents also hired lawyers to press their cases for investigations into the deaths of children who had run away, to complain about the harshness of discipline, to advocate on <!-- page 125 -->behalf of children who had been injured working at the schools, and to attempt to have their children discharged from school.[^537]

 One of the more unusual protests was mounted by First Nations people (Dene) in the Northwest Territories, who, in 1937, refused to accept their Treaty payments in protest of conditions at the Fort Resolution school.
 Their children, they said, were “living in hell.”[^538]